 Best for Charting – TradingView

-The default TradingView charts are nice to look at on their own, but the real power of this platform lies in its indicators.
-Traders can overlay hundreds of common indicators or build their own using the platform’s script editor.
-TradingView also supports charting financial data and makes it easy to compare key financial ratios between peer companies.
+While TradingView’s default charts are visually appealing, the platform’s true strength lies in its indicators.
+Users can overlay hundreds of standard indicators or create custom ones using the integrated script editor.
+The platform also supports financial data charting and simplifies ratio comparisons between peer companies.

 Key Features